 It is common to see heroin addiction and depression exist in tandem.
 According to the World Health Organization, depression is the leading cause of ill health and disability worldwide.
 Some people who suffer from depression begin using heroin to help their mood improve, as heroin causes temporary feelings of euphoria.
 However, after even one use, heroin may cause users to experience a depressive state.
 This can lead to depressive episodes and even suicidal thoughts with those who have a history of depression.

 Individuals who have experienced intense trauma often develop Post Traumatic Stress Disorder (PTSD) within a few months after a traumatic incident occurs.
 To treat PTSD, some will self-medicate with prescription painkillers (opioids), which can be highly addictive.
 A user’s PTSD and opioid addiction will then begin to fuel each other, causing feelings of agitation, physical pain, and intense anxiety.

 Footprints Beachside Recovery is a co-occurring disorders treatment center that is well-equipped for both addiction recovery and treatment of mental health disorders.
-We know that each dual diagnosis case is different.
+We know that each person’s history of mental health and addiction is different.
 That’s why we craft individualized treatment plans for our clients based on both their history with substance use and mental health.
-For more information about how co-occurring disorder treatment works at Footprints Beachside Recovery, read more about our approach to drug and alcohol treatment.
+For more information about how dual diagnosis rehab works at Footprints Beachside Recovery, read more about our approach to drug and alcohol treatment.